Manosh07/synapse/ADF_Incremental_Upload/Lab_Instruction.md

       ![PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_OPEN](img/PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_OPEN.png)

-15. Switch to the Parameters tab in the Properties window of SinkDataset, and do the following steps:
+15. Switch to the Parameters tab in the Properties window of **SinkDataset**, and do the following steps:

-    - Click New in the Create/update parameters section.
+    - Click **New** in the Create/update parameters section.
-    - Enter SinkTableName for the name, and String for the type.
-This dataset takes SinkTableName as a parameter.
+    - Enter **SinkTableName** for the name, and String for the type.
+This dataset takes **SinkTableName** as a parameter.
 The SinkTableName parameter is set by the pipeline dynamically at runtime.
 The ForEach activity in the pipeline iterates through a list of table names and passes the table name to this dataset in each iteration.

       ![PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_PARA](img/PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_PARA.png)

-16. Switch back to the Connection tab in the Properties window and For Table property, click Add dynamic content.
+16. Switch back to the **Connection** tab in the Properties window and For Table property, click **Add dynamic content**.

-    - In the Add Dynamic Content window, select SinkTableName in the Parameters section.
+    - In the Add Dynamic Content window, select **SinkTableName** in the Parameters section.
-    - After clicking Finish, you see "@dataset().SinkTableName" as the table name.
+    - After clicking Finish, you see "**@dataset().SinkTableName**" as the table name.

       ![PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_CONN](img/PIPELINE_FOR_LOOKUP_COPY_SINK_DATASET_CONN.png)

-17. Switch back to the Sink tab in the pipeline, and do the following steps:
+17. Switch back to the **Sink** tab in the pipeline, and do the following steps:

-    - In the Dataset properties, for SinkTableName parameter, enter ```@{item().TABLE_NAME}```.
+    - In the Dataset properties, for **SinkTableName** parameter, enter ```@{item().TableName}```.
     - Copy method, **upsert**
     - In Key columnn select **+ New** and enter enter ```@{item().UpsertColumn}```.

       ![PIPELINE_FOR_LOOKUP_COPY_SINK_CONFIG](img/PIPELINE_FOR_LOOKUP_COPY_SINK_CONFIG.png)

-18. Drag-and-drop the Stored Procedure activity under synapse from the Activities toolbox to the pipeline designer surface.
+18. Drag-and-drop the **Stored Procedure** activity under **synapse** from the Activities toolbox to the pipeline designer surface.
 Connect the Copy activity to the Stored Procedure activity.
-19. Select the Stored Procedure activity in the pipeline, and enter StoredProceduretoWriteWatermarkActivity for Name in the General tab of the Properties window.
+19. Select the **Stored Procedure** activity in the pipeline, and enter **StoredProceduretoWriteWatermarkActivity** for Name in the **General** tab of the Properties window.
 20. Switch to the Setting tab, and do the following steps:
     - SQL pool: **SQLPool01**.
     - Stored Procedure Parameters select: **[dbo].[usp_write_watermark]**